-Art studio classes Any ART course that counts towards the Artistic Expression General Education requirement Creative writing Any WRI course that counts towards the Artistic Expression General Education requirement Theater THR 1170 Acting I (4cr) THR 1400-1500 Topics in Dance (variable topics; 2cr each) THR 2030 Voice and Speech (4cr) THR 2440 Improvisation for the Actor (2cr) THR 3040 Acting II (4cr) ENS 2907 Environmental Documentary Filmmaking (4cr) III.
-Science Skill Building: 8 credits selected from these options: BIO 1020 Field Natural History (4cr) BIO 1070 Introduction to Microbiology (4cr) BIO 1090 Human Biology (4cr) BIO 1160 General Biology (4cr) BIO/ENS 2160 Introduction to Animal Science (4cr) BIO/ENS 2330 Forest Biology (4cr) BIO 3220 Genetics (4cr) BIO 4350 Comparative Vertebrate Anatomy (4cr) CHM 1150 General Chemistry I (5cr) + CHM 1160 General Chemistry I Laboratory (0cr) CHM 1170 General Chemistry II (5cr) + CHM 1180 General Chemistry II Laboratory (0cr) ENS 2040 Introduction to Environmental Engineering: Water and Waste Management (4cr) ENS 2270 Geology of the Southern Appalachians (2cr) ENS 2300 Geology (4cr) ENS 2490 Introduction to Sustainable Agriculture (4cr) ENS 3030 Hydrology (4cr) ENS 3300 Soil Science (4cr) GBL 2250 Introduction to Geographic Information Systems (4cr) GBL 3250 Advanced Geographic Information Systems (4cr) MAT 2108 Introduction to Data Science (4cr) MAT 3039 Advanced Topics in Data Science (4cr) PHY 1180 Contemporary Astronomy (4cr) PHY 2510 Physics I (4cr) PSY 3100 Biopsychology (4cr) PSY 3240 Sensation and Perception (4cr) PSY 4210 Behavioral and Cognitive Neuroscience (4cr) PSY 4250 Social Neuroscience (4cr) IV.
-Capstone Portfolio and Reflection (1 credit) SCI 4100 Science Communication and Outreach Portfolio (1cr) Science Communication and Research Δ Course meets General Education Curriculum Requirement(s) in specified area(s).
-Overview Courses that appear with the SCI prefix include Science Communication minor offerings as well as courses within the Natural Science Undergraduate Research Sequence (NSURS).
-The undergraduate science research program at Warren Wilson College is designed to promote student intellectual independence and maturation, a personalized education, and close cooperative academic interaction with faculty members, staff, and peers.
-Specific objectives of the science research sequence include: - 1.
-Designing a project that addresses an original question in the context of current literature.
-The relevance of the topic must be explained in a larger context and the research must be related to existing findings from the primary literature. - 2.
-Implementing the project using appropriate methods and quantitative analysis, organizing individual steps in a large complex project, and practicing problem solution and critical appraisal. - 3.
-Communicating the outcome of the project both orally and in written format, in a clear, concise, organized, and engaging way.
-This incorporates senior-level articulation, creative expression, logic, and an understanding of professional standards.
-By the end of the three-semester, four-course sequence, students will have chosen a research advisor, defined a suitable research topic, carried out a comprehensive literature review, prepared a grant proposal, understood and used pertinent statistical, sampling, and experimental design techniques, presented results orally before a scientific audience, and prepared a scientific manuscript.
-Assessment occurs through assignments, exams, evaluations, drafts, attendance records, final thesis graded by the research adviser, and final presentation graded by participating faculty.
-(For a fuller description, see SCI Courses of Study section below.)
-Social Work Faculty: Sarah A. Himmelheber, Lucy A. Lawrence (Director) Program Overview The Social Work Program at Warren Wilson College empowers students to become competent, civically-engaged leaders and change agents for social justice.
+BIO 1160 General Biology (4cr) CHM 1160 General Chemistry I (5cr) + CHM 1150 General Chemistry I Laboratory (0cr) PSY 1000 Introduction to Psychology (4cr) PSY 3100 Biopsychology (4cr) II.
+Electives: 8 credit hours chosen from the list below.
+4 of these 8 credits must be from a department outside the declared major.
+BIO 2080 Cell Biology (4cr) BIO 2110 Anatomy and Physiology I (4cr) BIO 2120 Anatomy and Physiology II (4cr) BIO 3220 Genetics (4cr) BIO 3480 Animal Behavior (4cr) PSY 3240 Sensation and Perception (4cr) PSY 4210 Behavioral and Cognitive Neuroscience (4cr) PSY 4250 Social Neuroscience (4cr) Selected topics courses in psychology and other relevant courses, with the approval of the Psychology Department.
+Social Work Department Faculty: Sarah A. Himmelheber, Lucy A. Lawrence (Director) Department Overview The Social Work Program at Warren Wilson College empowers students to become competent, civically-engaged leaders and change agents for social justice.
 Throughout a rigorous, developmental curriculum of experiential community-based learning, students are challenged to engage critically and reflexively within their communities, the profession, and our global society.
-The goals of the Warren Wilson College Social Work Program are as follows: 1.
+The goals of the Warren Wilson College Social Work Program are as follows: - 1.
 To prepare students to enter generalist social work practice or graduate education as culturally humble, anti-racist, anti-oppressive practitioners by creating authentic relationships, mitigating power imbalances, and promoting institutional accountability. - 2.
 To broaden students' perspectives through engagement with multiple theoretical frameworks, evidence-based research, and diverse community experiences. - 3.
 To facilitate an orientation to life-long learning wherein students cultivate personal growth, resilience, and intercultural engagement as members of our global society centering human rights and social change at multiple levels of practice. - 4.
-To foster the development of values and ethics, guided by the NASW Code of Ethics, with Attention a systems approach to how context impacts promoting inclusion, intersection, and equity.
+To foster the development of values and ethics, guided by the NASW Code of Ethics, with attention to a systems approach of how context impacts promoting inclusion, intersection, and equity.
 The major can be useful for students wishing to pursue careers or graduate work in social work or for students interested in other service-related fields, such as public health, mental health, recreation, city planning, public administration, and/or policy development and analysis.
 Major in Social Work, B.A.